-- Once you have your drip line method equipment set up, the next time you need to acclimate new fish or invertebrates you will be able to do it in about a minute or so.
+- Once you have your drip line equipment set up, the next time you need to acclimate new fish or invertebrates you will be able to set it up in about a minute.

-- Livestock that needs a long acclimation period, such as marine shrimps, which are very susceptible to pH shock, can easily be acclimated over long periods of time, even overnight.
+- Livestock that needs a long acclimation period, such as marine shrimp (which are very susceptible to pH shock) can easily be acclimated over a longer time, even overnight.

 - This method can take some time to complete, often up to two hours, depending on the size of the acclimation container being used.

-- Setting up is a little more involved than with other acclimation methods.
+- Setting up a drip line is a little more involved than with other acclimation methods.

-- If you are acclimating more than one fish, this means you have to either use a separate acclimation container for each one or put them all together in the same one.
+- If you are acclimating more than one fish, this means you have to either use a separate acclimation container for each one or put them all together.
 If you combine the fish, they may fight and injure each other even before you can get them into your aquarium, especially if they are of the same or similar species.

-- Moving too fast and not allowing adequate time for proper acclimation.
+- It is possible to move too fast and not allow adequate time for proper acclimation.

-- Put the fish with all the bag water in a bucket or container of sufficient size for the fish to be reasonably covered with the water.
+- Put the fish with enough of the bag water in a bucket or container of sufficient size for the fish to be reasonably covered with the water.

 - Place an air stone in the bucket or container and supply it with air from an air pump.